Asaram: Early life

 Asaram was born on 17 April 1941, in the Berani village of the Nawabshah District in British India (present-day Berani Town is located in Jam Nawaz Ali Tehsil of Sanghar district Sindh, Pakistan), to Menhgiba and Thaumal Sirumalani, in the Sindhi community.
 His birthname was Asumal Thaumal Harpalani or Asumal Sirumalani.

 Following the partition of India in 1947, he and his family moved to Ahmedabad, then part of the former Bombay State in India (now Gujarat), leaving behind their immovable assets in Sindh, where Asaram's father founded a coal and wood selling business.
 Asumal ran this business for a short time, after his father's death.
 He received his formal education at Jai Hind High School, up-till class III, when his father died.

 Introduction into spirituality

 Asumal fled to an ashram eight days before his eventual wedding but was persuaded by his family to return.
 He left home at age of 23 after marriage, but returned after meeting his spiritual guru Leelashahji Maharaj in Nainital.
 He was ordained as Asaram in 1964 by his guru whose spiritual lineage is said to include Vedavyasji, Adi Shankaracharyaji, Dadu Dayalji.

 Sources mention him to have been involved in a variety of professions ranging from selling liquors and tea to repairing cycles and trading sugar, prior to his establishment as a religious leader.
-In December 2017, Asaram was declared as a fake baba by Akhil Bharatiya Akhara Parishad, an organisation of Hindu Sants (saints) and Sadhus (ascetics) in India.